DanielDiazHernandezPP/ProntoPagaDocs/reference/GENERALES/biometric-details.md

 link:
   new_tab: false
 metadata:
-  title: Detalles de una biometría | ProntoPagaDocs
+  title: Detalles de una biometría | ProntoPaga Docs
   description: >-
     With this endpoint, you can check the status of a biometric verification request.